-Are you seeking amazing things to do in Michigan?
-Of course, there is!
+Are you seeking the best places to visit in Michigan?
 Michigan is full of beautiful beaches, wild forests, plenty of lighthouses, and the freshest berries in the summer.

 Michigan is known as the ‘Great Lakes State’ and the ‘Mitten State.’
 I bet you could guess why if you looked at a map too!
 Michigan’s mitten shape is surrounded by four Great Lakes: Huron, Superior, Erie, and Michigan.